bain-cs111/bain-cs111.github.io/pages/syllabus.md

 ## Quizzes

-There will be four cumulative assessments of your knowledge and practice of the course material administered during our assigned class time (50 minutes).
+There will be four cumulative assessments of your knowledge and practice of the course material administered in-person during our assigned class time (50 minutes).
 The tentative schedule for these quizzes is below:

 {:.medium}
 | Quiz | Focus Topic  | Date |